Kusnierewicz/Blogger2/README.md

 A simple blog system to learn the basics of Ruby on Rails including:

-   *Models, Views, and Controllers (MVC)
+   * Models, Views, and Controllers (MVC)
-   *Data Structures & Relationships
+   * Data Structures & Relationships
-   *Routing
+   * Routing
-   *Migrations
+   * Migrations
-   *Views with forms, partials, and helpers
+   * Views with forms, partials, and helpers
-   *RESTful design
+   * RESTful design
-   *Adding gems for extra features
+   * Adding gems for extra features

-Full tutorial can be found [here](http://tutorials.jumpstartlab.com/projects/blogger.html)
+Full tutorial can be found [here](http://tutorials.jumpstartlab.com/projects/blogger.html).